sinclairzx81/threadbox/readme.md

 ## Overview

 ThreadBox is a worker thread library for JavaScript that is built upon the NodeJS `worker_threads` API.
 It is written to allow for compute intensive JavaScript and WASM processes to be trivially parallalized and distributed across many threads.
+ThreadBox allows any JavaScript class to be run as a worker thread.

-ThreadBox is built around process recursion.
+This library is built around an idea of process recursion.
 It works by spawning workers from the applications entry module (typically `app.js`).
 Internally it provides switching logic within each worker thread to instance one of the requested `@Thread()` classes.
-Because each new worker is spawned from the same module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread, enabling much of the functionality expressed by this library.
+Because each new worker is spawned from the same module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread.
+This recursive approach allows for features such as same file threading and automatic class instance marshling across thread boundaries.

 ThreadBox was built as a research project and is primarily geared towards TypeScript development.
 It does however provide a non-decorator based fallback API for JavaScript users.
 This library is offered as is to anyone who may find it of use.